 On Stove Top

-- Reduce the heat to low-medium, cover with a lid, and cook until chicken is well done and fork-tender, about 40 minutes.
+- Reduce the heat to low-medium, cover, and cook until the chicken is well done, fork-tender, but still retains its shape, about 40 minutes.
 Check in between and add more water if needed, couple tablespoons at a time.

 - When the chicken is cooked, remove the lid and place the dish in the top rack of the oven.
 Broil for 3 to 5 minutes on high until the chicken is golden brown on top.